 Is a mattress ruined if it gets wet?

-How can you tell if your mattress has mold?
+How can I tell if my mattress is completely dry?

 Does water damage a memory foam mattress?